gregjolley/amplifier/index.md

 </figure>
 </center>

+$I_{O}$ is limited by a BD139 transistor placed across the bases of the output transistors.
+The BD139 should be in close thermal contact with the output transistors so that there are minimal variations to the relative $V_{BE}$ across temperature, therefore, the sensitivity of $I_{O}$ to temperature change is minimised.
+The sensitivity of $I_{O}$ to temperature has been measured, see the <a href="#Amplifier-characterisation">characterisation</a> section.

 The two differential stages operate from supply voltages that are different to that of the VAS and output stage.
 These supply voltages are generated by zener diode based reference voltages that are buffered by transistors.
 The positive and negative supplies have nominal voltages of 15V and -7V respectively.
 Separate supplies keep the thermal dissipation of the differential stage transistors to within acceptable limits, reduces voltage stress and broadens the set of transistors that can be utilised